MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 1. In VMM Console, navigate to **VMs and Services** > **Home** > **Clouds**.
 2. Select the cloud to deploy the VM.
-3. Select and hold > **Create Virtual Machine** to enter the Create Virtual Machine wizard and create the VM.
+3. Right-click > **Create Virtual Machine** to enter the Create Virtual Machine wizard and create the VM.
-4. Select and hold the VM and select **Properties**.
+4. Right-click the VM and select **Properties**.
 5. Navigate to the **Configure Hardware** page and select the network adapter to which you want to assign a static MAC address.
 6. In the **MAC address** section, select **Static** and enter the MAC address in the text box.